wrightmat/dnd-eberron/other/Celeste Noir.md

 The Celeste Noir is a sailing ship that can be chartered from Sharn.
 It's famous for previous exhibitions it's been on, but is now primarily kept on retainer for whatever the Silver Scales may need.

+A sailing ship or warship has the following features:

+Ceilings.
+The ceilings in the lower deck, holds, and cabins are 8 feet high with 6-foot-high doorways.
+Doors.
+The ship's doors are made of wood and have AC 15.
+18 hit points. and immunity to poison and psychic damage.
+A lock can be picked with a successful DC 15 Dexterity check made using thieves' tools, or the door can be forced open with a successful DC 20 Strength
+(Athletics) check.
+Footlockers.
+Footlockers on the ship are iron and have AC 19, 18 hit points, and immunity to poison and psychic damage.
+Light.
+Hanging lanterns cast bright light throughout the ship.
+Rigging.
+Rigging on the ship can be climbed without an ability check.
+Sails.
+The ship has three 80-foot-tall masts with sails to catch the wind and oars on the lower deck for rowing.

 ### Stats

 ![[sailing_ship.png]]